bfowle/talaria/talaria-storage/README.md

 ## Overview

 The `talaria-storage` module provides low-level storage backends and utilities for the Talaria bioinformatics system.
 It implements high-performance, content-addressed storage using RocksDB's LSM-tree architecture, with support for compression, caching, and format detection.
-This is a pure backend library - business logic and storage traits are defined in `talaria-sequoia`.
+This is a pure backend library - business logic and storage traits are defined in `talaria-herald`.

 ### Architectural Role